Docter60/sgi-irix-net-boot-guide/README.md

 ## SGI Net Boot Setup

-&nbsp;&nbsp;&nbsp;&nbsp;Note: Me personally, I took a picture with my phone of the initial environment variables before changing them for ease of reverting back to the previous configuration in case something went wrong.
+&nbsp;&nbsp;&nbsp;&nbsp;Note: Me personally, I took a picture with my phone of the initial environment variables before changing them for ease of reverting back to the previous configuration.

 &nbsp;&nbsp;&nbsp;&nbsp;After all that work, it's time for the final step (unless something goes wrong).
 The SGI client's boot-up environment variables need to be configured to auto-boot into network mode.
 On some machines, there may be other variables that need changing as well.
 Documentation can be found at the end of chapter 4 in SGI's [Diskless Workstation Administration Guide](https://web.archive.org/web/20220326024413/https://techpubs.jurassic.nl/library/manuals/0000/007-0855-080/pdf/007-0855-080.pdf).
+Information on how to find/edit these variables can be found [here](https://web.archive.org/web/20220401164835/http://retrogeeks.org/sgi_bookshelves/SGI_Admin/books/IA_ConfigOps/sgi_html/ch09.html).

 ```
 setenv diskless 1